oyvinrog/SQLShell/README.md

 # SQL Shell

-A GUI application that provides a SQL REPL interface for querying DuckDB databases and Excel files.
+A GUI application that provides a SQL REPL interface for querying DuckDB databases and parquet files (more to come!)

 ![SQLShell Interface](sqlshell_demo.png)